arcvelit/brainfork/README.md

 ## Transpiled option ✅
 Transpiled option: -t
-The program will be translated into C code will try generating an executable.
+The program will translate brainfuck into C code and will try generating an executable.
 It will look for GCC, CLANG, and MSVC compilers.
 The transpiler optimizes the increment and move calls to reduce the number of instructions.

 ## Interactive run ✅
 You may run Brainfuck interactively in the console.
 You can input these special commands on a new line: